somedeveloper00/AnimFlex/README.md

 # AnimFlex

-An open source project to solve the problem of having to create logical sequences through code.
-There's visual graphs now, but some projects don't use the visual graphs for the performance or stability issues.
+An open source project to solve the problem of having to create performant inspectable sequences.
+There's Timeline now, but it's not as performant, and as designer friendly as one would like it to be; to create a custom event, you have to go through hell to get it there and ready to use for designers.
-AnimFlex is a super-performant array-based graphing solution to create custom sequence calls on the fly.
+AnimFlex is a super-performant array-based sequencing solution to create custom event-based clips on the fly.

 # Manual
 * you create a "Clip Sequence Component"